maybebyte/anthesis/index.md

 Hey, welcome to my blog.
 My name is Ashlen, and I mainly write about technology and software.
-Areas of particular interest are OpenBSD, self-hosting, system administration, programming, and security.
+Areas of particular interest are OpenBSD, self-hosting, system administration, programming, online privacy, and cybersecurity.
 I also like to share tips and tricks that help me out in the day-to-day.

 Articles are sorted in reverse chronological order within their respective categories.
 To keep up with new content, [subscribe to my RSS